adjtomo/adjdocs/readmes/docker_image_install.md

 # Workshop Shut Down Procedures

+- These instructions are for when you are finished with the workshop material and want to shut down the container and/or free up space
-Before you approach any of these shut down procedures, please be sure to save any work you might have created, outside of the provided workshop material.
-This may include exercise notebooks that you filled out on your own, or files that you may have generated on your own.
+- Before you approach any of these shut down procedures, please be sure to save any work you might have created
+- 'Created work' may include exercise notebooks that you filled out on your own, or files that you may have generated on your own

 ### a) Removing Files from the *work/* Directory